-The development of the measure was completed in 2012, but there have been limited opportunities to have the measure adopted and implemented.
-Feasibility and reliability testing of the measures have been conducted in EHRs in a variety of settings, including an urban, tertiary care hospital; an urban, public hospital; and a suburban community hospital.
-The testing results provide a description of means of data collection methods and insights into lessons learned.
+The development of the measure was completed, but there has been limited opportunity to have the measure adopted and implemented.
+Feasibility and reliability testing of the measures have been conducted in EHRs in a variety of settings, including an urban, tertiary care hospital; an urban, public hospital; and a suburban community hospital and provide a description of means of data collection methods and insights into lessons learned.
 See results presented in Section 6.A.
 Reliability and Section 8.
 Feasibility.